eclipse-kura/kura/docs/references/rest-apis/rest-identity-api-v2.md

 #### Create Permission

 - Description: This method allows to create a new permission in the system.
+Permission name must respect the [requirements enforced by the IdentityService](/gateway-configuration/authentication-and-authorization/#permissions).
 - Method: POST
 - API PATH: `services/identity/v2/permissions`